Meet the Golddigger Trust team.

 Melissa Storey, Graduate Volunteer Programme (girls work) . . .

-Hannah joined Golddigger Trust in June 2016 to work alongside Beth to best resource all of the brilliant work the Trust does.
+Hannah joined Golddigger Trust in June 2016 to help best resource all of the brilliant work the Trust does.
 Hannah is passionate about seeing young people realising their self- worth, discovering their potential and living it out.
-She is thrilled to be able to bring her 12 years of work experience in a number of jobs (including youth worker, community worker, young adults church leader, bid-writer, administrator and more besides) into a kind of synergy in this role.
+She brings over a decade of work experience in a number of jobs (including youth worker, community worker, young adults church leader, bid-writer, administrator and more besides) into a kind of synergy in this role.
 Hannah has a degree in Social Anthropology from the London School of Economics, and a Masters in Applied Anthropology, Community and Youthwork from Goldsmiths University.
 Hannah also co-leads the 18-30s ministry at The Well church with her husband and has 3 children who keep them on their toes!
 Hannah loves being outside in the sun, walking in the Peaks, playing netball (and rugby pre-children!) and dreaming of places she'll go travelling when the kids are older..

 Naomi Stanhope, Fundraising and Finance Officer . . .